App that Identifies Insects

 - Use an entomologist or local extension office for rare species records and invasive pest reporting.

-How to use an app that identifies insects with Lens App
+How to identify insects with Lens App

 Download Lens App